Uninen/vite-ts-tailwind-starter/README.md

   - `VITE_APP_VERSION` is read from `package.json` version at build time
   - `VITE_APP_BUILD_EPOCH` is populated as `new Date().getTime()` at build time
 - Using newest `script setup` syntax (see the official [Script Setup documentation](https://vuejs.org/api/sfc-script-setup.html))
-- Vitest unit + component tests
+- Vitest unit + component tests with code coverage
 - GitHub workflows
   - Renovatebot for keeping up with dependencies
   - Automated unit + component tests